-Sapna Dube is a passionate philomath and Indian contemporary artist of the generation that emerged in the wake of the influence of IT and nouveau riche in Bangalore, Sapna Rao Dube is a painter, printmaker, and muralist.
+Part of a generation in the 90s that emerged in the wake of the influence of IT and nouveau riche in Bangalore, Sapna Rao Dube is a painter, printmaker, and muralist.